MarcelloPerathoner/josm/README.rst

    reducing the number of public fields and methods.

 #. `TaggingPresets` is not a global static class anymore.
-   All tests that change presets can run in parallel now.
+   All unit tests that change presets can run in parallel now.

 #.
 The concepts of `preset template` and `preset instance` are cleanly separated.
 The
    XML file gets parsed into a tree of *immutable* preset templates.
 The templates are